-Conventional circuit breakers do not afford reliable protection against arc faults.
-That is because they are not designed to detect sudden dangerous arcs.
-They ensure protection against short circuits and overloads.
+Conventional circuit breakers do not provide reliable protection against arc faults.
+That is because they are not designed to detect sudden dangerous electrical arcs, but do ensure protection against short circuits and overloads.

 And even if you are careful to keep cords out of harm’s way and to use only certified plugs and adapters, arc fault conditions may build up out of sight.
-In all homes your power use alternates between periods of peak and standby consumption.
-Such patterns of such puts a strain on cables and connections, wearing out the insulation and loosening wires.
+In most buildings power use alternates between periods of peak and standby consumption.
+Such patterns put a strain on cables and connections, wearing out the insulation and loosening wires.
 As a result, weak points form in your installation.
 That’s where electrical arcs occur.

 What is an arc fault detection device?

-Arc Fault Detection Devices (AFDDs) are devices that protect specifically against arc faults.
+Arc Fault Detection Devices (AFDDs) are designed to specifically protect against arc faults.
 They automatically trip a circuit when they detect dangerous electric arcs.

-They are compact, modular devices that are easily installed in electrical panels along with other protective equipment.
-Each AFDD is designed to protect an electric, instantly detecting any dangerous arc.
-You should install AFDDs on the electrical circuits most exposed to risk – e.g. the final circuits that supply socket outlets.
+They are compact, modular devices that are easily installed into electrical panels along with other protective equipment.
+You should install AFDDs on the electrical circuits most exposed to risk – e.g., the final circuits that supply socket outlets.

 How do arc fault circuit breakers work?

-AFDDs constantly monitor and analyse patterns in electrical current and voltage waveforms.
-They are on the look-out for the random, non-predictable yet persistent patterns of waveform that denote a potentially dangerous arc.
+AFDDs constantly monitor and analyze patterns in electrical current and voltage waveforms.
+They monitor for the random, non-predictable yet persistent patterns of waveforms that denote a potentially dangerous arc.

-AFDDs react very fast to the slightest change in wave patterns.
+AFDDs react quickly to the slightest change in wave patterns.
 Speed is of the essence as an electrical arc can degrade in a flash (literally), igniting any nearby inflammable material and causing a fire.